 In total Twitter says that 11 international governments asked for users’ data to be removed from the company’s servers.
 Of these, the majority were made by European Union member states, including the UK, France, Germany, and Spain.
 France was the only country to successfully have users’ data “withheld” and Germany was the only country that was successful in having an account “withheld.”

 Withholding is the process where Twitter prevents users’ tweets or a Twitter account from being visible in a specific jurisdiction – the accounts and tweets can still be viewed in other countries.
-Twitter says that in France it removed tweets, which under French Law, were considered hate speech and in Germany it withheld access to the Twitter account of white supremacist organisation.
+Twitter says that in France it removed tweets, which under French Law, were considered hate speech and in Germany it withheld access to the Twitter account of a white supremacist organisation.

 Of the 11 countries these were the only two to have content withheld; the remaining nine countries were unsuccessful in their requests.